 Why are flowers and chocolates a popular Valentine’s gift?

-In Victorian times, types of flowers were given different meanings.
+In Victorian times, different types of flowers communicated different meanings.
 There was a widely accepted ‘language of flowers’.
 Therefore, your choice of flowers could add an extra layer of romance, depending on the selection.

 The red rose means ‘deep love’.
 Unsurprisingly, therefore, it is still the most popular flower of choice for Valentine’s Day - with 250 million produced each year.
 The red rose was also the favourite flower of Aphrodite, the Goddess of Love, according to Greek mythology.

 As for Valentine's chocolate gifts, in the lead-up to Valentine’s Day, nearly £300 million is spent on chocolate each year worldwide.
 However, boxes of chocolates have only been widely available for just over 150 years.
-Chocolate was a luxury item for a long time following its discovery - expensive and exclusive.
+Chocolate was a luxury item for a long time following its discovery, and was both expensive and exclusive.

 Chocolate beans were first imported to Spain from South America in 1528 and ‘enjoyed’ as a bitter hot drink.
 It wasn’t commercially available until over 200 years later when the first chocolate bar was introduced by the Fry Company in 1847.